bahrus/xtal-tree/README.md

 xtal-tree also takes a "whatcha-want?" approach to what is displayed.
 You can display the data as a classic tree, or as a treegrid, or as any other way you want.
 The only assumption xtal-tree makes is that you want to build the display from a flat list generator, like dom-repeat, iron-list, or a flat grid.

-Think of xtal-tree is a reusable "View Model" component.
+Think of xtal-tree as a reusable "View Model" component.

 The markup xtal-tree expects looks like this: